PhD course – Governance in the High North: Implications for Arctic private and public sector (7,5 CTS)

 Course Responsible: Professor Anatoli Bourmistrov and Associate Professor Elena Dybtsyna, Nord University Business School

-The overall aim of the course is to learn and reflect upon multidisciplinary and multi-theoretical research approaches to governance in the context of the High North: what are implications for Arctic private and public sector.
+The objective of the course: The overall aim of the course is to learn and reflect upon multidisciplinary and multi-theoretical research approaches to governance in the context of the High North: what are implications for Arctic private and public sector.
 This course will focus on the particular ‘level’ of governance associated with a type of organization (including, e.g. public governance, global governance, and corporate governance).
-Firstly, it will be identified the nature of the concept itself.
-Secondly, it will be considered in the framework of the relevant theories, and then the different examples of implications of the governance for the public sector, corporate industry, and global actors will be discussed.
-Active participation at the conference “High North Dialogue Conference 2017: Innovations in the Arctic” will give an exemplification of the governance issues in the context of the High North.
-The scenario workshop is an important section of the course.
-During the scenario workshop, students will learn about different methodologies for scenario building and use one of them to produce scenarios.
-They will be working in multidisciplinary groups on specific scenario topic developed by relevant stakeholders in the Arctic and relevant for the High North Dialogue conference.
+Firstly, we identify the nature of the concept itself.
+Secondly, we consider it in the framework of the relevant theories, and then the different examples of implications of the governance are discussed.
+Participation at the conference “High North Dialogue Conference” will give an exemplification of the governance issues in the context of the High North.
+At the scenario workshop, students will learn about different methodologies for scenario building and will be working in multidisciplinary groups on scenario topic relevant for the High North Dialogue conference.

 The course seeks to directly contribute to furthering the development of students own research theses/dissertations, deepen their knowledge of the subject and facilitate their methodological preparedness.